dwinings/challonge2csv/README.md

 # challonge2csv
-A python script to create an excel file showing tournament placings.
+A python module to create an excel file showing tournament placings.

-Usage:
+#Installation:

+Clone the repo and do `pip3 install .`
+In the future this can go onto PyPI for easy installation.

+#Usage:

+(Note here that callonge_urls.txt is a simple newline delineated list of URLs.)

+## challonge2csv
+To Generate a CSV file from a set of challonge brackets:
-python3 challonge2csv.py challonge_urls.txt > output.csv
+`challonge2csv < challonge_urls.txt > output.csv`

-# player_records2csv
+## player_records2csv
 A python script to create an excel file showing wins and losses for each player.

 Usage:
-python3 player_records2csv.py challonge_urls.txt > output.csv
+python3 player_records2csv.py < challonge_urls.txt > output.csv

 challonge_urls.txt is a text file with one tournament url per line.
 Each url needs to be to the main page of the bracket (e.g. http://gmusmash.challonge.com/bmsmelee22).
 See sample_tournaments_file.txt for an example.